evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 Uses the `check_delta` Pecos function.

 Checks for stagnant and/or abrupt changes across a rolling window of the time series data.
+Uses the max and min values to find the delta (max - min) in the window.

+The entire window where the calculated delta is outside of the upper or lower bounds is dropped.

-Uses the max and min values to find the delta in the window.
-The `direction` argument is `None` for the pecos function to catch both if the max occurs before the min or the min before the max in the rolling window.
+The `direction` argument is `None` for the Pecos function to catch both if the max occurs before the min or the min before the max in the rolling window.

-The entire rolling window where the delta is outside of the upper or lower bounds are dropped.

 ## Outlier